dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 \end{aligned}
 $$

-The variance of your luck accumulates over time, but as a percent of what you owe it becomes negligable over time.
-Define $S = \sum_i S_i$ the sum of all you owe.
+The variance of your luck accumulates over time, but relative to what you owe, the error becomes negligible.
+Define $S = \sum_i s_i$ the sum of all you owe.
 A natural measure for comparing your payouts to what you should have spent is $\frac{L}{S}$, the percentage you are up/down versus what you owe.

 $$
 \frac{L}{S} \sim N\left(0, \left(\frac{\sigma}{S}\right)^2\right)